Regulations on Exploration and Mining on Commonwealth Land

 - the exploration for minerals on relevant land;

 - the mining for, or recovery of, minerals on or from relevant land; and

 - the carrying on of operations, and the execution of works, relating to the above.

 To date, no regulations have been made pursuant to section 124, however the amendments to the LAA Act 1989 effective (12 July 2008) now provides a platform for the making of mining regulations .The Act provides at subsection 124(8) that until such time as the regulations are made and take effect, the provisions of the 1955 legislation continue.
-Essentially these provide that the Minister for Finance and Deregulation may authorise exploration on Commonwealth lands while the Governor-General may authorise the granting of leases/licences to mine on Commonwealth land.
+Essentially these provide that the Minister for Finance may authorise exploration on Commonwealth lands while the Governor-General may authorise the granting of leases/licences to mine on Commonwealth land.